 If you have seen the procession and need to make your way back please be mindful of others wishing to see and take note not to interfere with the procession by walking in the road where tractor drivers may not see you.

 Barriers are in place where the roads can get narrow.
 They are there to stop people or little ones trying to get into the road.
 Coins sometimes end up in the road and its very tempting for little ones to want to pick them up.
 Please please keep an eye out and stop anyone trying to do this.
 It’s really not worth being injured for 2p.

 How do i enter this fantastic event?

-You can enter here with our online entry form.
-If you enter classes 3-5 you will qualify for a £100 gift to help with funding your entry.
-This will be issued after the event, so make sure we have your correct details or you will miss out.
-You will receive a judging number on the day and if your entry falls under certain categories (motorised, using a generator) we will insure your entry prior to the procession.
+Nearer the time we will enable you to enter online.
+We have walking and motorised classes.
+Walking classes will be judged in the carnival field.
+Motorised classes will receive a judging number on the day and if your entry falls under certain categories (motorised, using a generator) we will insure your entry prior to the procession.
 You pay nothing.
 Its free to enter and we can take care of any insurance costs on your behalf.
 All you have to do is come up with a theme, grab some friends and create a fantastic walking or motorised entry to entertain the crowds.